godspeedsystems/gs-documentation/docs/microservices-framework/databases/MariaDB.md

 ### Pre-requisites
 In order to use MariaDB database you need:
- 1.	an existing godspeed project with “prisma-as-datasource plugin” installed
+ 1.	an existing godspeed project with “prisma-as-datastore plugin” installed
  2.	a MariaDB database server running
  3.	and database connection URL